-Led by neuroscientist and musician Lewis Lou, the award winning Science Ceilidh project involves a creative musical interaction, for upper primary age including music, science, and biology, live traditional music performance, and ceilidh dancing.
+The Science Ceilidh project (led by Lewis Hou) involves a creative musical interaction, for upper primary age including music, science, and biology, live traditional music performance, and ceilidh dancing.
 This project works best as a live face to face activity, and therefore is offered when the Covid situation allows, although online delivery back up is also possible.

 See more photos here.